Mastering Brand Strategy: Brand Loyalty in Japan, Myth or Reality? [Updated for 2025]

 Overview of Byron Sharp's Book "How Brands Grow"

 Professor Byron Sharp's book, "How Brands Grow," is a seminal work that has reshaped modern marketing strategies.
 Sharp argues that brand growth is primarily driven by acquiring new customers rather than focusing on retaining existing ones.
 This perspective challenges the traditional emphasis on brand loyalty.
 Sharp's thesis is grounded in empirical research conducted by the Ehrenberg-Bass Institute for Marketing Science, where he serves as a director.
-The book emphasizes a scientific marketing approach, advocating for strategies based on observed consumer behaviour and market data rather than traditional beliefs and practices.
+The book emphasises a scientific marketing approach, advocating for strategies based on observed consumer behaviour and market data rather than traditional beliefs and practices.

 Growth Through Market Penetration vs. Loyalty